streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Adjust [QuestModule.kt](app/src/main/java/de/westnordost/streetcomplete/quests/QuestModule.kt) file.
 It contains a big list of active quests, ordered by priority.
 Read [what governs their priority](https://github.com/streetcomplete/StreetComplete/blob/master/app/src/main/java/de/westnordost/streetcomplete/quests/QuestModule.kt#L138-L162) but do not worry too much, it can be later tweaked.

-Add your own quest to the list so that it will be loaded by the app.
+Add your quest to the list so that it will be loaded by the app.

 ## Quest anatomy
 See for example [simple yes/no quest asking whether AED is indoor or outdoor](app/src/main/java/de/westnordost/streetcomplete/quests/defibrillator/AddIsDefibrillatorIndoor.kt).